Paul Ehrenfest

-Paul Ehrenfest (/de/; 18 January 1880 – 25 September 1933) was an Austrian theoretical physicist who made major contributions to statistical mechanics and its relation to quantum mechanics, including the theory of phase transition and the Ehrenfest theorem.
+Paul Ehrenfest (/de-AT/; 18 January 1880 – 25 September 1933) was an Austrian theoretical physicist who made major contributions to statistical mechanics and its relation to quantum mechanics, including the theory of phase transition and the Ehrenfest theorem.
 He befriended Albert Einstein on a visit to Prague in 1912 and became a professor in Leiden, where he frequently hosted Einstein.
 Suffering from depression, in 1933 Ehrenfest killed his disabled son, Wassik, and then himself.

 Biography

 Paul Ehrenfest was born on 18 January 1880 in Vienna to Jewish parents, who were originally from Loštice in Moravia (now part of the Czech Republic).
 His parents, Sigmund Ehrenfest and Johanna Jellinek, managed a grocery store.
-Although the family was not overly religious, Paul studied Hebrew and Jewish history.
-Later, he always emphasized his Jewish ancestry.
 Ehrenfest excelled in grade school but did not do well at the Akademisches Gymnasium, his best subject being mathematics.
 After transferring to the Franz Josef Gymnasium, his marks improved.
 In 1899, he passed the final exams.

 He majored in chemistry at the Vienna Institute of Technology, but took courses at the University of Vienna, in particular from Ludwig Boltzmann on his kinetic theory of thermodynamics.
 These lectures had a profound influence: they were instrumental in developing Ehrenfest's interest in theoretical physics, defined his main area of research for years to come, and provided an example of inspired teaching.
 At the time, it was customary in the German-speaking world to study at more than one university, and in 1901, Ehrenfest transferred to University of Göttingen, which until 1933 was an important site for mathematics and theoretical physics.
 There he met his future wife, Tatyana Afanasyeva, a young mathematician born in Kiev (then the capital of the Kiev Governorate, Russian Empire) and educated in St Petersburg.
 In 1903, he met Dutch physicist Hendrik Lorentz during a short visit to Leiden, Netherlands.
 He wrote his dissertation on Die Bewegung starrer Körper in Flüssigkeiten und die Mechanik von Hertz (The Motion of Rigid Bodies in Fluids and the Mechanics of Hertz) and obtained his Ph.D. on 23 June 1904 in Vienna, where he stayed from 1904 to 1905.

 On 21 December 1904, he married Afanasyeva, who collaborated with him in his work.
-They had two daughters and two sons: Tatyana ('Tanja') (1905–1984) also became a mathematician; Galinka ('Galja') (1910–1979) became an author and illustrator of children's books; Paul, Jr. ('Pavlik') (1915–1939) became a physicist; and Vassily ('Wassik') (1918–1933).
+They had two daughters and two sons: Tatyana ('Tanja') (1905–1984) also became a mathematician; Galinka ('Galja') (1910–1979) became an author and illustrator of children's books; Paul Jr. ('Pavlik') (1915–1939) became a physicist; and Vassily ('Wassik') (1918–1933).